Types of Air Conditioning Ducts

 Flexible Ducts

-A common issue is sagging ducts as a result of inadequate support.
-If a duct doesn’t have support every 5 to 6 feet, it can create a massive sag, which reduces airflow and reduces HVAC efficiency over time.
+One common problem is sagging ducts because of inadequate support.
+If a duct isn’t supported every 5 to 6 feet, it may create a massive sag that decreases the flow of air and reduces efficiency of HVAC over time.
 Another problem is sharp or kinked bends that hinder airflow.
-They are difficult to spot and are even more difficult to fix after the drywall has been put in.
+They are difficult to spot and more difficult to repair after the drywall has been put in.

 Rigid Ducts